Shashikant86/London-Agentic-AI/01_Context_Engineering/DSPy_GEPA_Benchmarks_Shashi/README.md

 - ✅ You have sufficient hardware resources (16GB+ RAM)
 - ✅ You want to experiment with different models

-**Use the original notebook when:**
-- ✅ You want to learn DSPy concepts interactively
+**For learning DSPy concepts interactively:**
+- See Mike Taylor's original Jupyter notebook in the parent London Agentic AI repository
-- ✅ You prefer step-by-step explanations
+- Interactive step-by-step explanations
-- ✅ You want faster execution and better results
-- ✅ You don't mind using OpenAI API (~$1-5 cost)
+- Faster execution with OpenAI API

 ## Demo Workflow